usgs-makerspace/journal-vuepress/README.md

 # journal-vuepress
-An informal documentation of the Makerspace journey of discover.
+An informal documentation of the Makerspace journey of discovery.